Project-Be-Better/project-100-days-of-fullstack/README.md

 # Log

 ## 20250515
 Today, I am trying another parallel ambitious project, 100 days of frontend dev, to understand and explore the hows and whats of the frontend developement.
 By the end of it all, I hope I can chain it together

+## 20250725
+I know it has been a leap.
+A lot of things happened, quite a happening kind of way, in a good way.
+All for the better.
+I completed the first semester strong and worked with my company to grant me a sabbatical and thankfulyl they have supported.
+Since I am learning from all walks of SW developement, I will be remodellig this repo into a log for my learning journals.
+Including links to my AWS journey.
+Not sure if failling too many times is a minus, but atleast I am not failing the same things twice, I am failing at new things.
+I also need to figure out a way to out-ai ai by being innovative and resourceful.
+I am not a full cup, that is the bad part.
+The good part is that I am not a full cup and I can take in more.